bsmith89/longev-mgen/doc/submission.md

 representative of a single B1 variant for downstream analysis.
 Genes are shown only where the median normalized coverage ratio between these B1-A and B1-B specific metagenomes is greater than 1.5.
-Rows and columns are arbitrarily ordered to maximize visual distinction between variants._
+Rows and columns are arbitrarily ordered to maximize visual distinction between variants.
+](fig/b1_vars.pdf)

 Metagenomic libraries manually chosen as unambiguous representatives of a single B1 MAG were used to systematically identify genes